Terms and Conditions

 1.2.4.
 As well as position dependent insurance (e.g. event insurance, professional indemnity).

 1.3.
 The organisation offering the position must have an ABN registered with the Australian Charities and Not-for-Profits Commission OR the non-profit clauses of the organisation's constitution are emailed to email@example.com

 1.4.
 All new volunteers must be provided with adequate and appropriate induction, training, support and supervision.

 1.5.
-In accordance to the Fair Work Act 2009 (Cth), the Careers and Student Development Office can only advertise unpaid, degree-relevant work placements with volunteer, not-for-profit and government organisations.
+In accordance to the Fair Work Act 2009 (Cth), the Employability & Enterprise Office can only advertise unpaid, degree-relevant work placements with volunteer, not-for-profit and government organisations.